UberGuidoZ/Flipper/NFC/Fun_Files/ReadMe.md

 HEX from above: 79 6F 75 74 75 2E 62 65 2F 64 51 77 34 77 39 57 67 58 63 51 <br>
 [Converted](https://www.binaryhexconverter.com/hex-to-ascii-text-converter): youtu.be/dQw4w9WgXcQ

 The last byte in page 6 (0x04) defines what type of encoding ([data sheet](https://www.nxp.com/docs/en/data-sheet/NTAG213_215_216.pdf) and [URI identifier codes](https://learn.adafruit.com/adafruit-pn532-rfid-nfc/ndef)).
 To convert your link to HEX, use anything such as an [online tool](https://onlinehextools.com/convert-ascii-to-hex).
+Read up on [generic cloner passwords](https://github.com/RfidResearchGroup/proxmark3/blob/master/doc/cloner_notes.md) as they may exist and may be needed to access information.

 One limitation is the URL will be truncated if it goes beyond page 11!
 If your URL is less than exact, pad it with 00, making sure page 12 stays as "FE 00 00 00".
 Note that [TinyURL](https://tinyurl.com/app) links appear to fit well and conversion/use is free.
 If your link doesn't launch automatically when scanned, try using a different URI identifier.

-Generic RFID cloner password: AA55BBBB

 Acknowledgements: [RogueMaster](https://github.com/RogueMaster/) | cyanic | Null Silvry | Equip | DDVL (for discussions, testing, and any files.)